War of 1812: Declaration of war

 On 1 June 1812, Madison sent a message to Congress recounting American grievances against Great Britain, though not specifically calling for a declaration of war.
 The House of Representatives then deliberated for four days behind closed doors before voting 79 to 49 (61%) in favour of the first declaration of war.
 The Senate concurred in the declaration by a 19 to 13 (59%) vote in favour.
 The declaration focused mostly on maritime issues, especially involving British blockades, with two thirds of the indictment devoted to such impositions, initiated by Britain's Orders in Council.
 (Note: Hickey) The conflict began formally on 18 June 1812, when Madison signed the measure into law.
 He proclaimed it the next day.
 This was the first time that the United States had formally declared war on another nation, and the Congressional vote was approved by the smallest margin of any declaration of war in America's history.
 None of the 39 Federalists in Congress voted in favour of the war, while other critics referred to it as "Mr. Madison's War".
 Just days after war had been declared, a small number of Federalists in Baltimore were attacked for printing anti-war views in a newspaper, which eventually led to over a month of deadly rioting in the city.

+Although the declaration presented the conflict as a response to British maritime policy, Britain's restrictions on neutral trade were part of its wider war against Napoleonic France rather than a policy directed solely at the United States.
+The dispute also reflected incompatible legal positions: the United States increasingly treated naturalised sailors as American citizens, while Britain maintained that British-born subjects could not divest themselves of allegiance by serving on foreign ships.